Phoenician Ship Expedition: Phoenicians Before Columbus expedition

 A second sea voyage was also completed.
 On 31 December 2019, the Phoenicia docked in the port of Santo Domingo, Dominican Republic.
 For this final voyage, Beale set out to demonstrate that the Phoenicians could have crossed the Atlantic Ocean long before Christopher Columbus.
 The journey was launched on 28 September 2019 in the commune of Carthage, Tunisia, site of the ancient city of Carthage, and reached Santo Domingo before 31 December 2019.

 One theory claimed that the Canaanites, who were later called Phoenicians by the Greeks, may have been the first to reach the Americas.
-Based on putative evidence of Punic inscriptions on the east coast of North America, the theory has been disproven by a number of scholars.
-The theory served as the inspiration for this voyage.
+According to American anthropologist Marshall McKusick (1979), Punic inscriptions on the east coast of North America have been found to be misidentifications or fraud.
+The American historian Ronald H. Fritze concluded in 2009 that although technically possible, "no archaeological evidence has yet been discovered to prove the contentions of Irwin, Gordon, Bailey, Fell and others.
+Since even the fleeting Norse presence in Vinland left definite archaeological remains at L'Anse aux Meadows in Newfoundland, it seems logical that the allegedly more extensive Phoenician and Carthaginian presence would have left similar evidence.
+The absence of such remains is strong circumstantial evidence that the Phoenicians and Carthaginians never reached the Americas."

 Purchase by Latter Day Saints

-The ship has been purchased by members of the Latter Day Saint movement, with the intent of restoring it and setting up a visitor's center in Iowa, US, near the Mississippi River.
+The ship has been purchased by members of the Latter Day Saint movement, with the intent of restoring it and setting up a visitor center in Iowa, US, near the Mississippi River.
 Their website says, "We will unveil the magnificence of a historic ship that goes back 2,600 years from the time when Mulek and his people traveled from Jerusalem to the Heartland of America."